project-poodle/poodle/design.md

 ### Scheme Format ###

-Scheme consists of the following parts:
+Scheme consists of the following components:

 - Consensus ID
   - This is Consensus Identity